quilting squares with gee's bend quilters

 Instructed by Claudia Pettway Charley and Andrea Pettway Williams, participants will learn quilting techniques used for generations in Gee's Bend (Boykin), Alabama.
-Learn more about Gee's Bend, their international significance, and their role in the Civil Rights Movement by reading more below.
+The instructors also share history and traditions of the Gee's Bend community, as well as their personal experiences growing up in Gee's Bend.

 Location: Kentuck Art Center's Georgine Clarke Building classroom

-This workshop is sponsored in part by the Alabama State Council on the Arts, with additional programming support from the Alabama Humanities Alliance.
+This workshop is sponsored in part by the Alabama State Council on the Arts and the National Endowment for the Arts

 Meet the Instructors